greg-raven/grus/_posts/2023-09-13-the-burden-of-the-border-crisis-should-not-fall-on-black-communities.md

 ---
-title: 'The burden of the border crisis should not fall on black communities'
+title: "The burden of the border crisis should not fall on black communities"
 layout: post
 categories:
 - Letters